 One of its products is vinpocetine, a synthetic derivative coming from the vincas alkaloid vincamine.
 This compound aids short-term memory and serves as an anti-aging agent.

-Vincristine and vinblastine can treat various forms of cancer such as leukemia, child cancers, hodgkin disease or hodgkin lymphoma, and other types of lymphoma.
+Vincristine and vinblastine can treat various forms of cancer such as leukemia, child cancers, Hodgkin disease or Hodgkin lymphoma, and other types of lymphoma.

-I prefer to grow the plant outdoors in the landscape in containers, where color can be moved as needed.
+I prefer to grow the plant outdoors in the landscape as a ground cover or in containers, where color can be moved as needed.

 Give the periwinkle plant a try… you won’t be disappointed.